-^{} MPA 13mm racks are required to run the tube sonicator TS 5.
+\\ MPA 13mm racks are required to run the tube sonicator TS 5.
 Contact your local Roche representative for a detailed order list for equivalent sample racks in other colors or number ranges.
 Note that RD5 racks are not compatible with the tube sonicator TS 5.

-^{}For further details on barcode specifications refer to the cobas 6800/8800 Systems User Guide.
-Use of barcode labels other than those recommended above must be verified by user prior to implementation into cobas MTB workflow in the laboratory.
+\\\For further details on barcode specifications refer to the cobas\ 5800/6800/8800 Systems - User Assistance and/or User Guides.
+Use of barcode labels other than those recommended above must be verified by user prior to implementation into cobas\ MTB workflow in the laboratory.
 Contact your local Roche representative for further details on compatible barcode labels and suggestions for compatibility verification.
 The use of non-compatible barcode labels may lead to tube damage during sonication and subsequent contamination of instrument.